-Whether you are preparing your kids’ breakfast (hello peanut butter and jelly!) or the peanut sauce for your chicken satay, it often is time-consuming mixing your peanut butter to ensure that it’s not its oil that you are using.
-It is actually a good sign if your peanut butter is oily.
-It is natural and it is what makes it creamy.
-It’s just that you don’t want your food to be oily and have a soggy texture.
-So to save your time from mixing the oil and the peanut butter, STORE IT UPSIDE DOWN!
+Whether you are preparing your kids’ breakfast (hello peanut butter and jelly!) or the peanut sauce for your chicken satay, it’s often time-consuming to mix your peanut butter to ensure that it’s not the oil that you are using.
+Avoid oily and soggy food texture from peanut butter, save your time from mixing and store the bottle upside down.
 Once you are ready to use it, the oil will automatically mix itself right into the butter.
 Crafty eh?
-Well, you better make sure that it is tightly close before you do this trick.
+Well, you better make sure that it is tightly sealed before you do this trick.
 You don’t want oil spilling over your kitchen.

-Herbs are very healthy but sadly they don’t actually last forever as the silly title suggests.
-What you can do is to at least make them last longer.
-You don’t want to feel the agony of storing garden-fresh herbs and just see them wither and be spoiled to no use the following day.
+Herbs are very healthy but they don’t actually last long.
+You don’t want to feel the agony of storing garden-fresh herbs and see them wither and be spoiled to no use the next day.
 We can keep your coriander, lemongrass, parsley, and other herbs last for 2 weeks longer by doing this simple hack.
 Prepare a small jar or glass of water then place your herbs here.
-It is highly suggested that you trim any wilted part for the herb to stay fresher.
+It is highly suggested that you trim any wilted part for the herb to stay fresh.
 Cover it with a plastic bag (e.g. grocer’s plastic bag).
-Lastly, secure it with a rubber band.
-You can put it in the fridge or just leave it on your kitchen countertop.
-It will surely be fresh for cooking even after 2 weeks!
+Lastly, secure it with a rubber band then store it in the fridge or just leave it on your kitchen countertop.
+See it fresh in two weeks!

 3. Messy cake slices

 Cakes are the usual center of attraction during celebrations.
-That is aside from the celebrant of course.
-You want to make sure the cake is cut evenly and neatly with very minimal to no crumbs at all.
-You want to serve your friends and loved ones with a perfect slice of cake on their birthdays.
-Imagine serving a cake you meticulously bake or bought.
-It is hand-made with beautiful layers inside.
-And you just lost the moment when you get your first slice smeared and smattered with frosting and crumbs?
-Let’s not make that happen by dipping a slender knife (preferably a tomato knife) in hot water.
+You want to make sure the cake is finely sliced with very minimal to no crumbs at all.
+Imagine serving a cake you meticulously baked or bought, only to get your first slice smeared and smattered with frosting and crumbs, yikes!
+Let’s not make that happen again by dipping a slender knife (preferably a tomato knife) in hot water.
 Quickly wipe it with a dry towel then start cutting your cake into nice, even-layered slices.
 Voila!
 You’re now a pro in plating a cake!

 4. All the flavors and still you chose to be SALTY!

 This is one of the most common kitchen problems we encounter.
-There are instances wherein you are cooking and use measuring cups and spoons and still your dish comes out very S-A-L-T-Y. Life ain’t perfect, yet there are ways to solve this in case you come up with this problem.
-Besides, you don’t want to feed your loved ones with an unhealthy dish due to too much salt.
-When you oversalt your laksa, toss in a few slices of potato to your pot and let it simmer for 10-20 minutes until the flavour is where you want it to be.
+There are instances wherein you are cooking and using measuring cups and still manage to have your dish come out very salty.
+Life isn’t perfect, yet there are ways to solve this in case you come up with the same scenario.
+Besides, you don’t want to feed your loved ones with an unhealthy dish.
+When you oversalt your laksa, toss in a few slices of potato to your pot and let it simmer for 10-20 minutes until the flavor is where you want it to be.
 Just don’t forget to remove the potatoes when you are ready to serve your food.

 5. Doesn’t take time to chill

 You have your special someone on a date night.
-You were about to prepare your cool bubbly when you realised that your chiller is not working.
-Worse it is even warmer than your tap water.
-Don’t fret and ruin your day when faced with this predicament.
+You were about to prepare your cool drink when you realized that your chiller is not working.
+Worse, it is even warmer than your tap water.
+Don’t fret and ruin your night when faced with this problem.
 You can save it and still have a lot of time to celebrate and have fun.
 Just do this very easy trick.
 Get a tall pitcher close to the height of your booze.
 Grab your ice from your freezer.
 Pour in a little bit of water into the pitcher.
 Mix in a handful of salt.
-Turn it over from one side to the other every 4 minutes.
-You will get your wine cold in 30 minutes or less.
-The best part is you get to spend the night with your partner chilling.
+Turn it over from one side to the other every 4 minutes, and voila!
+Your wine is cold within 30 minutes or less.
+The best part is you get to spend the night with your partner, chilling.

-There are still a lot of kitchen problems we will be helping you out with in the next posts so stay tuned.
+Watch out for the next series as we help make your life easier with these kitchen hacks – so stay tuned!
 We will share the neatest and the craftiest tricks to solve them.
-You can also share your thoughtful tricks by sharing it in the comments below.
+You can also share your thoughtful tricks by sharing them with us through our socials!